arcadianlyric/capstone_fullstack/README.md

 ## Full Stack Capstone project: menu API backend

 ### Motivation
+This menu app is developed to demonstrate the knowledge acquired in a fullstack web developer nanodegree and show the confidence of skills needed for such roles in a real world scenario.

 The menu app is used for resturants to post menu (price, food ingredients etc.) allowing public customers to check dish price and allergen in them.
 A public user can send a get request to check all dish info, or a get request with the dish id, to get dish price, ingredients and allergens.
 A menager can do the same as public user and also send a delete request to remove some items from menu if the resturant decide to discontinue that product.